 The city is working with the community to create the East Boulder Subcommunity Plan.
 The plan will describe a future vision for East Boulder that is based on community goals and values.

 Creating the East Boulder Subcommunity Plan is a two-year process.
+The city is currently developing a draft plan.
 Once complete, the plan will inform decisions in the area for decades.

 Why East Boulder?